RBC Direct Investing is an online brokerage platform for self-directed investors who want to trade stocks, ETFs, and other investment securities.

-Traders have access to research reports from Morningstar, and RBC Research, plus technical analysis from Trading Central.
+Traders have access to research reports from Morningstar and RBC Research, plus technical analysis from Trading Central.

-One area where this platform shines is its streaming real-time level 1 data that is available to all traders regardless of their account size.
+One area where this platform shines is its streaming real-time level 1 data available to all traders regardless of their account size.
 Real-time level 2 quotes are also available for free for stocks and ETFs traded on the TSX and TSX/V.